pandrr/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

 But wait, there's MORE!

-What do you think the layout of this struct is?
+What do you think the layout of this struct will be?

 ```wgsl
 struct Ex3 {